andrewskyboss/milestone-project-01/README.md

 #### Animations and Transitions

 - Project has fade in animation for h1 and h2 titles.

+As well animation is added to the following elements:
+- Image-links buttons,
+- Portfolio iframes,
+- Work history item,
+- Skill item

  Its draws attention to them.
-As well it's shows on About Me modules as a hover animation.
+As well it's shows on About Me modules as a hover animation and images have a scale effect.
 - Hover state is used for all icons and logos.
 On hover icons are changing color and have a scale transformation.
 - Programming languages logos have a grayscale filter.
 On hover grayscale filter is equal to zero and images have their original color.
 As well Logos have scale transformation.
 - As well hover effect is added to top, footer navigation elements and Contact button.
 All those elements are changing background color.